-Video mesende of a) Cimilarly, abanyong musyi sugly baya baan na sauding The floor If any CPC This is a secontable to us

-Video records of a) Similarly, observers previously have been recording The flag , This is acceptable to us.
+Video records of The flag If any CPC This is acceptable to us.

 intra farm observations on the video records for transfers authorities of the requested BFT ROP

 transfers between different cages within the same farm (intra- farm are Observer for a intra

 farm transfers).
 There is no requirement under the responsible for the farm transfer,

 ROP for the observer to monitor this, but observers are control and ICCAT Secretariat

 often requested by farm CPC authorities and the farm monitoring of should reject that

 itself to be present.
 As such, we suggest that the intra-farm request since it is

 observer reports on the basic operational information transfers.
 If intra- contrary to the

 (date, time, location, donor cages, recipient cages, farm transfer take recommendation.

 transfer authorization).
 Is this acceptable? place, the BCDs Therefore BFT ROP

 should be observers are not

 modified.
 It is authorised to

 therefore observe and report

 desirable for these any intra farm

 transfers to be transfers. not

 observed by a acceptable.

 regional observer

 and for the

 corresponding

 report to contain

 any other

 observations such

 as video quality,

 number of fish

 transferred as

 provided for in

 Rec.
 18-02.

 Documentation for a) As per the recommendation, inter-farm transfers As stipulated in This approach appears to have

 inter-farm are defined as transfers.
-In the case of the donor farm, Rec.
+In the case of the donor farm.
+Rec.
 18-02, inter- met the immediate need but the

 transfers the observer monitored the operation as a transfer, farm transfers Panel should consider if it is the

 and signed the corresponding ITD.
 As the ITD template require best way to operate in the future

 within Annex 4 of Rec.
 18-02 does not have a section authorisation from and, in that regard, contemplate

 specific to this operation, a bespoke ITD was the CPC and a the value of altering the ITD

 generated with the donor farm details instead of the transfer template to cover this kind of

 fishing vessel.
 Can we confirm this is correct? declaration, operation or perhaps developing a

 although there is new form.

-no specific ITD -
+no specific ITD

 template for this

-1
+template for this l

+I

 transfer.

 Therefore, it is

 desirable to

 generate an ITD

 template,

 maintaining all the

 information

 described in Annex

 4 of Rec.
 18-02,

 and replacing the

 catching vessel

 with the donor

 farm.

 The benefit of this

+document is

 ensure that farms

 implement the

 conservation

 measures

 described, so as to

 strengthen

 transfer

 traceability.

 b) Furthermore, in the case of the observer at the Caging in the As we understand the current

 recipient farm, the observer was provided a BCD with receiving farm rules, this procedure was not

 the original caging information, trade information, must be monitored incorrect, but the Panel may wish

-transfer information and second caging information by a regional to consider if such movements
+transfer information and second caging information to consider if such movements

 which he signed.
 Can we confirm this is correct? observer and a could create loopholes in

-video recording be traceability and, if so, how to
+which he signed, can we contin in this is correct? video recording be traceability and, if so, how to

 produced in address them.

 accordance with

 Annex 8 of Rec.
 18-

 02. If no

 observation is

 recorded during

 the caging, the

 regional observer

 is required to sign

-10 Toquirou to bigii